lewweiming/lewweiming/README.md

-👋 Hi, I’m Kevin Lew (The Do-Gooder NGO Guy)
+👋 Hi, I’m Kevin Lew

 Aspires to be a technical rebreather diver, oceanographer, underwater videographer and documentary maker.
 Exploring the world, one day at a time.